Shrimp Improvement Program (SIP) – East Java, Indonesia

 Estimated pond area – 12.5 km2

-The AIP will deliver on a roadmap developed by industry, government, and civil society partners.
+This leading jurisdictional-level AIP will deliver on a roadmap developed by industry, government, and civil society partners.
 It will focus on increased data and provide evidence to support industry professionalization and market confidence in performance.

 Practical training will be given to farmers, other businesses, and regulators on how to use innovative tools to improve water quality and reduce disease risks at the farm and production area levels.